Stewardship Summary & Reference Links

 Chester Ridley Crum Watersheds Association

 Willistown Township Parks and Recreation has worked with CRC for many years on the improvement and protection of our precious water resources through joint enhancement projects, stormwater education, and the annual CRC Watershed Clean Up.
 Visit the CRC website for more information.
-CRC is currently renting the Garrett Farmhouse at Okehocking Preserve from the Township.
+CRC is currently renting the Garrett Farmhouse at Okehocking Preserve from the Township, and is sharing the building with Willistown Parks and Recreation.
 Stop by to say hello when you're out for a hike at Okehocking!

 Willistown Township is conducting a comprehensive stormwater management program mandated by the federal Environmental Protection Agency and monitored by the state Department of Environmental Protection.
 A major component of the program requires an effort by the township to increase citizen stormwater awareness and participation in stormwater protection.